 9. Closing Costs

-"Closing costs are typically the costs associated with going to closing on a property and often refer to the costs charged by a mortgage lender as well as the attorney, title or escrow company handling the closing," explains Cara Ameer of Coldwell Banker Vanguard Realty.
-"There are generally a few buckets of costs: Closing costs associated with the mortgage loan (lender charges); closing costs charged by the attorney or title company closing the loan (if applicable in your locality or state); and lastly, there are pre-paids, which are separate from closing costs but also count towards the overall amount the buyer has to bring to closing."
+"Closing costs are typically the costs associated with closing on a property and often refer to the costs charged by a mortgage lender as well as the attorney and title or escrow company handling the closing," Cara Ameer of Coldwell Banker Vanguard Realty tells Hunker.
+"There are generally a few buckets of costs: closing costs associated with the mortgage loan (lender charges); closing costs charged by the attorney or title company closing the loan (if applicable in your locality or state); and lastly, there are pre-paids, which are separate from closing costs but also count towards the overall amount the buyer has to bring to closing."

 "Pre-qualified means a buyer has had a verbal conversation with a mortgage lender, and based on the information shared about income, assets, and debts, as well as running their credit score, the lender is able to issue a verbal pre-qualification of a price range for which the buyer is approved," Ameer explains.